National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Pinnipeds sometimes show startle reactions when exposed to sudden brief sounds.
 An acoustic stimulus with sudden onset (such as a sonic boom) may be analogous to a “looming” visual stimulus (Hayes and Saif, 1967), which may elicit flight away from the source (Berrens et al., 1988).
 The onset of operations by a loud sound source, such as the EPT during CBC off-loading procedures, may elicit such a reaction.
 In addition, the movements of cranes and dredges may represent a “looming” visual stimulus to seals hauled out in close proximity.
 Seals and sea lions exposed to such acoustic and visual stimuli may either exhibit a startle response and/or leave the haul-out site.

 According to the June 2002 dock modification construction report (ENSRI, 2002), the maximum number of harbor seals hauled out each day ranged from 23 to 25 animals.
 There were 15 occasions in which construction noise, vehicle noise, or noise from a fishing boat caused the seals to lift their heads.
-Flushing only occurred due to fishing activities which were unrelated to the construction activities.
+Flushing only occurred due to fishing activities, which were unrelated to the construction activities.
 The sea lions were less reactive to the construction noise than the harbor seals.
-None of the construction activities caused any of the sea lions to leave the jetty rocks and there was only one incident of a head alert reaction.
+None of the construction activities caused any of the sea lions to leave the jetty rocks, and there was only one incident of a head alert reaction.

-The report from the December 2002 dredging activities show that the number of Pacific harbor seals ranged from 0 to 19 and that California sea lions did not haul out during the monitoring period.
-On 10 occasions, harbor seals showed head alerts although two of the alerts were for disturbances that were not related to the project.
+The report from the December 2002 dredging activities show that the number of Pacific harbor seals ranged from 0 to 19, and that California sea lions did not haul out during the monitoring period.
+On 10 occasions, harbor seals showed head alerts, although two of the alerts were for disturbances that were not related to the project.
 No harbor seals flushed during the activities on the dock.

 (2) Activities will be initiated before dusk.

-(5) A NMFS-approved marine mammal observer will visually monitor the harbor seals on the beach adjacent to the harbor and on rocks for any flushing or other behaviors as a result of Boeing's activities (see Monitoring).
+(5) A NMFS-approved marine mammal observer will visually monitor the harbor seals on the beach adjacent to the harbor and on rocks for any flushing or other behaviors as a result of ULA's activities (see Monitoring).

-(6) The Delta Mariner and accompanying vessels will enter the harbor only when the tide is too high for harbor seals to haul-out on the rocks and the vessel will reduce speed 1.5 to 2 knots (1.5-2.0 nm/hr; 2.8-3.7 km/hr) once the vessel is within 3 mi (4.83 km) of the harbor.
+(6) The Delta Mariner and accompanying vessels will enter the harbor only when the tide is too high for harbor seals to haul-out on the rocks, and the vessel will reduce speed to 1.5 to 2 knots (1.5-2.0 nm/hr; 2.8-3.7 km/hr) once the vessel is within 3 mi (4.83 km) of the harbor.
 The vessel will enter the harbor stern first, approaching the wharf and mooring dolphins at less than 0.75 knot (1.4 km/hr).

 (7) As alternate dredge methods are explored, the dredge contractor may introduce quieter techniques and equipment.